mtwest2718/ansible-htcss-pool/playbooks/roles/htcondor/README.md

 shared_fs_domain: '192.168.22.42'
 ```

-Also some import password variables stored in the (encrypted) `secrets.yml` file
+Also some important passwords stored in the (encrypted) `secrets.yml` file

 ```yaml
 htcss_pool_password: changeme